dschenck/Python-crash-course/README.md

 14. Sets
 15. Reading from and writing to a file
 16. Exceptions
-17. The datetime package
+17. The `datetime` package
-18. The random package
+18. The `random` package
-19. Revisiting functions: args and kwargs
+19. Revisiting functions: `*args` and `**kwargs`
-20. The os package
+20. Decorators
-21. Creating and installing our own packages
+21. Creating our own data types
-22. Creating our own data types
+22. Advanced object-oriented concepts: inheritence and magic methods
-23. Advanced object-oriented concepts: inheritence and magic methods
+23. The incredible power of regular expressions: the `re` package
-24. The incredible power of regular expressions: the re package
+24. The `os` package
-25. Decorators
+25. Creating and installing our own packages
-26. String formatting: beyond the str.format() method
+26. String formatting: beyond the `str.format()` method